sineplay/bookyah/README.md

 Built using the Django framework and FullCalendar, this fine piece of Python script was written out of my immeasurable disappointment in not finding a great asset reservation system without out-of-this-world pricing.
 I got by with a little help from my AI friend, ChatGPT, as this is my first Python script after writing everyone's favorite starter script, "Hello, World!"

 Yes, a leap from outputting text on a terminal to a full-blown asset reservation system does sound a bit outrageous, and you're right.
-However, that's what happens when I get a little upset about not having what I want and knowing how dangerous I can be to make it happen (just ask my extremely patient wife).
+However, this is something I took absolute pride in to develop.
 I applied my previous knowledge in the basics of programming, intertwined some suggestions and advice from our new AI overlords, and here we have it!
 Polished top to bottom? *Absolutely not.* Does it function well enough for my needs?
 You bet it does.
 I hope it works for you, too.
 If not, as we say about the weather here in Massachusetts, just wait a little while.
 The next revision might be somewhat better.

 ## Optimizations